-From Leukerbad to Albinen via the historical Albinen ladders closed
+From Leukerbad to Albinen via the historical Albinen ladders open

 The oldest via ferrata in Switzerland - or rather in the Alps since 1781.
 Climb the dramatic sequence of wooden ladders on the historical trade route between the villages of Albinen and Leukerbad.